 Each Neighbourhood Group offers unique programs and services that are developed by the neighbourhood with the help of the GNSC.
 Click on your Group to see what programs and services are currently being offered, or visit the Events Calendar to see what’s coming up.

-Brant Collective Kitchen: Cost is $5 per one serving of all 5 dishes.
+Brant Collective Kitchen Cost is $4 per one serving of all 4 dishes.
 Child care and subsidy are available.
 Please call The Friendship Place to register.

-Coffee Hour: Join us for good coffee and great conversation in the Community Room at Brant Avenue Public School every Friday from 9:30 – 10:30 am.
-Please note that this activity is cancelled on Good Friday (April 18, 2014)
+Coffee Hour Join us for good coffee and great conversation in the Community Room at Brant Avenue Public School every Friday from 9:30 – 10:30 am.

 The Garden Fresh Box Program: In collaboration with the Guelph Community Health Centre (GCHC), we are proud to offer affordable, local produce to the downtown community.
 For only $17 (small box) or $20 (large box), you can purchase a variety of produce and fruits each month.
 Pick-up location is GCHC, a central and accessible downtown space.
 Please bring your own bag, as boxes stay behind.
 For more details on how you can join, please email us: firstname.lastname@example.org or visit the GCHC website to learn more: http://www.guelphchc.ca/pages/healthy-living/food-health/garden-fresh-box

 Project Neutral: This household carbon-reduction program allows households to benchmark and compare their carbon footprint to other households at the neighbourhood and city-level, and to municipal reduction targets.
 Guelph is the first city outside of Toronto to get involved, and the DNA is actively working with EMERGE Guelph to make this happen.
 If you would like to get involved in Project Neutral, please visit the website: http://www.projectneutral.org